lucazulian/lucazulian/README.md

 ### :handshake: Contact

 * ✍️ You can reach out to me on [Twitter](https://twitter.com/luca_julian), on [LinkedIn](https://www.linkedin.com/in/zulianluca/) or on [Goodreads](https://www.goodreads.com/user/show/75913668-luca)
-* :mailbox: The best way to reach me for quick things is by email at contact (at) lucazulian.it.
+* :mailbox: The best way to reach me for quick things is by email at contact (at) lucazulian (dot) it.
 I’m usually happy to talk about stuff, even if I don’t know you!
 Especially if you follow [this cold email advice](https://sriramk.com/coldemail).
 * 📆 Do you have an idea you want to talk about face to face?
 [Book me up!](https://calendly.com/lucazulian/office-hours)
 * :page_with_curl: You can find [here my resume](https://github.com/lucazulian/resume)